 Our physical therapists constantly update their skills through continuing education courses in order to provide the best possible treatment for their patients.
 We continually exchange new ideas and techniques with each other to provide all of our patients with the best level of skills available.
 Our therapists are dedicated to utilizing proven and emerging techniques that are based on sound, scientific principles and evidence-based research.

-When Levi isn’t at work he’s enjoying time spent with his wife, Hannah, and their young son, Elliott.
-He enjoys any athletic activity, drawing from his experience of playing many sports growing up, and you may see him as a “frequent flyer” at the local gyms.
-He has been known to play his guitar and sing a tune from time to time as well.
+When Levi isn’t at work he’s enjoying time spent with his wife, Hannah, and their 2 children.
+He enjoys any athletic activity, drawing from his experience of playing many sports growing up, and you may see him as a “frequent flyer” at a local Crossfit Box.

 Britney Fortner, PTA